Iris-zhava/ML-Security-Lab3/README.md

 I prune the last pooling layer (indeed, the convolutional layer before the pooling layer), one channel at a time.
 Channels are removed in decreasing order of activation values computed over the whole validation set of clean images.
 In fact I also pruned them in increasing order as well, and I will give both results in the following.

+You can run
+`python pruning.py`
+to prune the bad network.

 ### How to prune a single channel?
 By setting the weight of the corresponding channel of the previous convolutional layer to zero.
 The bias parameters of corresponding channel should be set to zero as well.